H4HWV2011/msjarvis-public-docs/thesis/34-spiritual-root-and-mother-carrie.md

 These five protocols, anchored to `MOTHER_CARRIE_KIDD`, constitute the ethical backbone of the Ms. Jarvis NBB layer.
 Every response that passes through the system is evaluated against all five before delivery.

 **Protocol 3 — Appalachian** is not merely a governance principle.
 It is the theological justification for the entire deployment model.
-Ms. Jarvis runs on community hardware in Oak Hill, West Virginia rather than a corporate cloud because no outside authority overrides local need.
+Ms. Jarvis runs on community hardware in Mount Hope, West Virginia rather than a corporate cloud because no outside authority overrides local need.
 The doctrine was embedded in the knowledge base because it is the reason the system exists where it does.

 **Protocol 4 — Transparency** is the accountability commitment that makes Protocol 5 meaningful.
 "Protect the vulnerable first" is an empty pledge unless every decision made on behalf of the vulnerable is explainable to them.
 Transparency is not a technical feature — it is a justice requirement.